Serge-boro/GAMES__CANVAS-vanila-JAVASCRIPT-/README.md

 ![12](https://user-images.githubusercontent.com/65797418/117211504-ef429e00-adad-11eb-8f47-cff5b7350c08.png)
 ![13](https://user-images.githubusercontent.com/65797418/117211505-ef429e00-adad-11eb-8630-50041808c86d.png)

+## Instruction
+Huntering for flying sheeps and avoid trash items  on your direction

 	INSTRUCTION GAME:
 	 You would use a computer mouse for fly and making choice in the local menu options.